SteveDoyle2/pyNastran/docs_sphinx/quick_start/gui.rst

 Graphical Issues
 ^^^^^^^^^^^^^^^^
 You'll have the best performance if you run the GUI on Windows with an new NVIDIA graphics card and on a desktop.

 If you're having issues, you should update the driver for your graphics card, especially if you have a laptop or Radeon card.
 For a desktop machine, go to the web site of the manufacturer of the graphics card.
 For a laptop, you should normally go to the web site of the laptop manufacturer, though for NVIDIA you may now find a newer driver available from NVIDIA.

 Issues include:
   1. the backfaces of elements not being colored
   2. the GUI not working

+Application Log Dislay
+^^^^^^^^^^^^^^^^^^^^^^
+It's possible that the Application Log will not be visible.
+This is a PyQt4 install issue.
+Reinstalling may fix the problem, but using one of the recommended distributions is both the easiest and most reliable way to fix this problem.